Skip to content

 Originally published on Medium

-Let’s be honest: networking in Android always feels routine.
+Networking in Android always feels routine.
 Fetch from an API.
 Store in Room.
 Wire it up with Flow.
-Repeat — and repeat.
+Repeat.

 NetFlow was my answer.